Anti-Money Laundering

 Current reporting entities must shift from a prescriptive, rules-based approach to a more flexible, risk-based and outcomes-focused framework.

-For the gambling sector, a key change is the lowering of the CDD threshold.
+For the gambling sector, a key change is the lowering of the Customer Due Diligence (CDD) threshold.
 Businesses must now verify the identity of customers for gaming wins and transfers at a decreased value, down from $10,000 to $5,000.

 This requires venues to update their internal procedures to ensure they can efficiently conduct and record these identity verifications for a greater number of transactions, bringing them in line with international standards and strengthening the gaming sector against criminal exploitation.